Markdown Checklist Tracker

 What checklist syntax is supported?

-The standard Markdown task list syntax: - [x] for checked items and - [ ] for unchecked items.
+The Markdown checklist tracker supports standard task list syntax: - [x] for checked items and - [ ] for unchecked items.

 Is my content sent to a server?